vistadataproject/vistadataproject.github.io/demo/index.md

 ---

 # MVDM Demo
-The following sections describe first how to install the **nodeVISTA** server and CPRS client, and then how to run the MVDM demo. __The demo focuses on how MVDM audits, secures, and emulates existing VISTA clients such as CPRS using the RPC Emulator__.
+The following sections describe first how to install the **nodeVISTA Server** and **CPRS Client**, and then how to run the MVDM demo.

+__*The demo focuses on how the Master VISTA Data Model (MVDM) audits, secures, and emulates existing VISTA clients such as CPRS using the RPC Emulator__.

 ![CPRS-MVDM-Clients -width70](/demo/images/common/demo-cprs-mvdm-clients.png)